Location Leakage in Federated Signal Maps

-(3) We set the maximum number of iterations to $m=400,000$, and add an early stopping condition: if the reconstructed location does not change for 10 DLG iterations, then we declare convergence.
+(See Appendix \ref{sec:additional_results} on ``Analysis of DLG Label Initialization'', for a discussion on different RSRP initializations) (3) We set the maximum number of iterations to $m=400,000$, and add an early stopping condition: if the reconstructed location does not change for 10 DLG iterations, then we declare convergence.

 {\bf Key observation O1: DLG on one batch.} An example of our DLG attack on one SGD update from user $k$ is depicted in Fig. \ref{fig:example_DLG_attack_1_week_batch}: it reconstructs $x_{DLG}$, which ends up being close to the average location $\bar{x}$ in batch $D_t^k$.
 We experimented with multiple initializations and we found that to be true in practice, independently of initialization; see Fig. \ref{fig:fed_sgd_initializations_one_round}.
 Therefore, when applied to a single local update, {\em Algorithm \ref{alg:DLG} reconstructs one location $x_{DLG}$, which is close to the average location $\bar{x}$ of the $N$ points in that batch.} This is in contrast to the original DLG attacks on images \cite{dlg, geiping2020inverting}, which aimed at reconstructing all $N$ points in the batch.